 Opportunities for Spanish companies in the UK

-- Extensive network of infrastructures via air land and sea alike, with good access to the European market, since it is part of the EU.
+- Wide-ranging network of infrastructures via air, land and sea, with good access to the European market.

 - European and international financial centre.
-Some 43% of the headquarters of new companies that seek international expansion are located in the UK.
+43% of the headquarters of new companies looking for international expansion are located in the UK.

-- The UK government is creating the most competitive tax regime for companies of the entire G20.
+- The UK government is creating the most competitive tax regime for companies in the whole G20.

-- Geographical proximity: from 2 to 2.5 hours of flight from Madrid/Barcelona/Bilbao – London/ Birmingham/Manchester.
+- Geographical proximity: from 2 to 2.5 hours’ flight from Madrid / Barcelona/Bilbao – London/ Birmingham/Manchester.

 - Political stability.

-- The UK is the 6th largest importer worldwide and the world’s 11th largest exporter.
+- The UK is the sixth largest importer worldwide and the world’s eleventh largest exporter.

 - Large supply of skilled labour.

-- Civil work, modernisation and extension of infrastructures.
+- Civil engineering, modernisation and extension of infrastructures.

 - Transport and logistics services, engineering and consulting.